|Ed's Process Control Training Resources.All weld Programs.||

 quench produces a supersaturated solution at room temperature.
 Solution heat treatment

 is usually followed by Aging to attain required properties.

 Aging.
 The precipitation of a portion of the elements or compounds from a supersaturated solution in order to yield the required properties.

-treatable aluminum alloys after welding.
-These
+treatable aluminum alloys after welding.The Heat Treatable

 lost during the welding process.
-When post heat-treat is applied to these alloys
+When post heat-treat is applied to these alloys;

 affect of a weld on a heat treated alum alloy HAZ is partially annealed and overaged,